Pyongyang: Administrative status and divisions

-Foreign media reports in 2010 stated that Kangnam-gun, Chunghwa-gun, Sangwŏn-gun, and Sŭngho-guyŏk had been transferred to the administration of neighboring North Hwanghae province.
+Foreign media reports in 2010 stated that Kangnam-gun, Chunghwa-gun, Sangwŏn-gun, and Sŭngho-guyŏk had been transferred to the administration of neighboring North Hwanghae Province.
 However, Kangnam-gun was returned to Pyongyang in 2011.

-Banghyun Dong, a missile base, was administrated by Kusong, North Pyongan Province.
+Panghyŏn-dong, a missile base, was administrated by Kusong, North Pyongan Province.
 It had been transferred to the administration of P'yŏngyang on February 10, 2018.

 Cityscape

-After being destroyed during the Korean War, Pyongyang was entirely rebuilt according to Kim Il-sung's vision, which was to create a capital that would boost morale in the post-war years.
+After being destroyed during the Korean War, Pyongyang was entirely rebuilt according to Kim Il Sung's vision, which was to create a capital that would boost morale in the post-war years.
 The result was a city with wide, tree-lined boulevards and public buildings with terraced landscaping, mosaics and decorated ceilings.
-Its Russian-style architecture makes it reminiscent of a Siberian city during winter snowfall, although edifices of traditional Korean design somewhat soften this perception.
+Its Soviet-style architecture makes it reminiscent of a Siberian city during winter snowfall, although edifices of traditional Korean design somewhat soften this perception.
 In summer, it is notable for its rivers, willow trees, flowers and parkland.

+Since the end of the Korean War the city was planned strictly according to Socialist principles.
+According to the 1953 masterplan designed Kim Jung-hee the city was planned to reach one-million residents stretching from the Taedong River to the Pothong River.
+The city center was planned as the main administrative district with main landscape structures constructed in between districts and are used as buffer zones so that they cannot expand freely.
+The city center was planned with wide avenues and streets and monumental structures and forms the central administrative district where many government and public buildings are located including the Government Complex No 1, which houses the headquarters of the ruling party.
+Together with various monuments and memorials, it forms an important axis of symbolic places which promotes the Ideology of the Workers' Party of Korea and North Korean cult of personality around Kim family with the epicentre and Kilometre zero of the central district located at Kim Il Sung Square.